Adityaabhiram315/Jet-Engine-Failure-Prediction-using-LSTM-Anomaly-Detection/README.md

-# 🛠️ Jet Engine Failure Prediction using LSTM & Anomaly Detection
+# 🛠️ LSTM-Powered Predictive Maintenance for Jet Engines

 A predictive maintenance system for jet engine components using **LSTM networks** and **unsupervised anomaly detection**, built on multivariate sensor telemetry data.
 Designed to forecast failures, reduce downtime, and enable proactive decision-making in aviation maintenance.